How to Make a Copper Bartop, Countertop, or Tabletop

-of the copper.
-This material is typically attached to a plywood substrate, or other surface, using a heavy duty construction adhesive such as liquid nails or contact cement, often with nails as well.
+Sometimes people will prefer the thicker material, such as the 16 Mil (26 Gauge) Copper Sheeting or 22 Mil (24 Gauge) Copper Sheeting.
+This material is sometimes preferable if you are hoping to achieve a less shiny and smooth look, such as if you'd like to hammer the copper or have it appear somewhat distressed.
+It is also preferable if you do not want to seal the copper and plan to let it age and develop a natural patina over time.
+Going without a sealant also allows you to benefit from the antimicrobial qualities of copper.
+This material is typically attached to a plywood substrate, or other surfaces, using a heavy-duty construction adhesive such as Liquid Nails or contact cement, often with nails as well.
 The smoothness of the substrate is not as essential because the material is not so thin that it will emboss the imperfections.
-You can apply a sealant to this material if you want to protect it from scratches, want to create your own patina and preserve it, or don't want a patina to develop at all... but you would not necessarily need something as heavy duty as you would with the 5 mil.
-A spray-on or brush-on polyurethane or lacquer with out a two part epoxy may be fine in this case.
+You can apply a sealant to this material if you want to protect it from distressing, want to create your own patina and preserve it, or don't want a patina to develop at all.

 People also use the 10 Mil (30 Gauge) Copper Sheeting which is in between these options in terms of durability, as well as how to handle the installation.
-If you have a high use counter top and you prefer the 10 mil, you would probably want to use a heavy duty two part epoxy coating or at least several layers of a poly or lacquer.
-If it is counter top that is not used so frequently, or prefer a more rustic look where dents and dings only add to the character then it may very well be fine if you treat it as the 16 or 22 mil.
+If you have a high use countertop and you prefer the 10 mil or want to seal a patina, you would probably want to use a heavy-duty sealant such as our Two Part Solvent Urethane Resin or a flood coat of a two part epoxy resin.
+If it is a countertop that is not used frequently, or you prefer a more rustic look where dents and dings only add to the character, then it may very well be fine if you treat it as the 16 or 22 mil.

-A nice example of a counter top made from 5 mil, where the customer created her own patina design, and sealed with a two part epoxy: Basic Copper: Copper Countertop and Copper Island by Beth Wright
+A nice example of a countertop made from 5 mil, where the customer created her own patina design and sealed with a two-part clear, polyurethane: Copper Countertop and Copper Island by Beth Wright

-A curved counter top made with 22 mil copper, with decorative (and functional) nails at the seams : http://basiccopper.com/copper-bartop-do-it-yourself.html
+A curved countertop made with 22 mil copper, with decorative (and functional) nails at the seams : https://basiccopper.com/copper-bartop-do-it-yourself.html

 If you have any questions, please don't hesitate to contact via phone at 252-491-2812, email at email@example.com, or our chat service and we’d be happy to discuss your project with you!